JonPSmith/MultiProgPackTool/README.md

 ### Create `MultiProjPack.xml` settings file

 the ``--CreateSettings` command will create an example `MultiProjPack.xml` setting file in the current directory.
 This xml file contains the typical settings you should need to set, but you can add other settings as required.

-### Set source for MultiProjPack setting file

-This tells the tool where to find the `MultiProjPack.xml` settings file, e.g. `--source=..\MultiProjPackDifferentName.xml`.
-You only need this if the MultiProjPack settings file has a non-standard name or is in another directory.

 ### Override NuGet metadata settings